nandobonf/ngspipe/README.md

 # ngspipe
 pipeline for analysis of NGS data.
-From fastqs to BAM file
+From fastqs to BAM file.
+Latest version ngspipe.v3.sh implements GATK4.
+No need to register the software if using conda.

 ## Usage